uavster/mavwork/README.md

 SAFETY WARNING AND DISCLAIMER
 =============================
 You are using this software at your onw risk.
-The authors do not accept any responsibility for personal injuries and/or property damage.
+The authors decline any responsibility for personal injuries and/or property damage.

 Some drones supported by this framework ARE NOT TOYS.
 Even operation by expert users might cause SERIOUS INJURIES to people around.
 So, please consider flying in a properly screened or isolated flight area.